walter-a-jablonowski/sys-2/ai.md

 PC layout or tablets in widescreen: show the main list left and the details right.
 When the user clicks on a sub entry, show the sub entry details right.

+- Header bar
+  - dropdown on the left: can be used to switch main entries so that the user can quickly switch them

  --

 I am making an app that can be used to manage hierarchical entries of different types in one app.